113ll3/Ibmclouddocscli/plugins/pnp/index.md

   years: 2016, 2018

-lastupdated: "2018-05-23"
+lastupdated: "2018-06-21"

 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Private network peering plug-in for {{site.data.keyword.Bluemix_notm}} CLI
+# Private network peering Plug-in for {{site.data.keyword.Bluemix_notm}} CLI
 {: #private_network_cli}

 Use the private network peering command line interface (CLI) to configure and manage private network peering between two {{site.data.keyword.Bluemix}} spaces.
 Private network peering is supported for IBM Containers (docker containers).
 The {{site.data.keyword.Bluemix_notm}} spaces can be located in different availability zones in the same region or can be located in the different regions.
 The private network peering CLI plug-in is available for use with the {{site.data.keyword.Bluemix_notm}} CLI plug-in.